-CSWE Press publishes books and other nonprint resources that address the needs of social work educators in the following areas: the philosophy, theory, and practice of teaching; the process and evaluation of learning; and the organization and structure of social work education.
+CSWE Press publishes books and other nonprint resources that address the needs of social work educators in the areas of the philosophy, theory, and practice of teaching; the process and evaluation of learning; and the organization and structure of social work education.
 CSWE Press also publishes other materials that explore practice issues as they relate to social work curricula and field work.

 - The Narrative Edge in Expert Testimony: A Guide for Social Workers, by Ronald K. Bullis

 - Women and Children First: The Contribution of the Children's Bureau to Social Work Education, edited by Alice Lieberman and Kristine Nelson